tureus/titan-cookbook/README.md

 # titan-cookbook

 A naïve cookbook for installing titan server package in to an Ubuntu 14.04 server.
 Uses the bundled Cassandra/Rexster and manages them through upstart.
+Bring your own Java install.

 ## Supported Platforms

-Ubuntu 14.04 is the only platform tested
+Ubuntu 14.04 is the only platform tested.
+Java used: "OpenJDK Runtime Environment (IcedTea 2.5.3) (7u71-2.5.3-0ubuntu0.14.04.1)"

 ## Attributes